What is Pilates for Cyclists?

 Why do pilates with Ros? a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 As an experienced physiotherapist I can bring a deeper understanding to pilates to help you understand how to activate the right muscles and work safely with your body.
-I am a qualified APPI (Australian Pilates Physio Institute) mathwork instructor and have done the APPI pilates for cyclists course.
+I am trained through APPI (Australian Pilates Physio Institute) having completed the matwork course and exam and I have done the APPI pilates for cyclists course.
 For more information on APPI please see:

 I am passionate about empowering people to really understand what they're trying to achieve and to learn the right level to work at at any given time.